 What This Looks Like in Practice

-They replaced their annual review forms with adaptive individual conversations available in 40+ languages.
+They moved from annual review forms to adaptive individual conversations available in many languages.
 Employees could participate on their own schedule, in their own language, through a format that adapted to their responses in real time.

 The result: completion rates multiplied by four.
 But more importantly, the data captured was qualitatively different — structured sentiment, specific concerns, development needs expressed in employees' own words rather than squeezed into predefined categories.